MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_2.md

         Can you start by providing me a summary of the events of my Act 1.

-## Phase 2: Act 1 Summary and Character State Analysis (10 mins)
+## Phase 2: Character State Analysis (10 mins)

 Goal: Analyze where your characters are emotionally and physically after Act 1's events.

 1. **Character Status Assessment**
-- Use this prompt to begin an interactive protagonist analysis:
+- Have an interactive dialogue where ChatGPT takes the lead in character development through targeted questions.
+Use this prompt to begin an interactive protagonist analysis:

         I'd like you to help me analyze my protagonist after Act 1's events through guided questions.
 Please: